-Yet very few people are aware of the reasons as to why the speed of light is limited.
+Yet, very few people are aware of the reasons as to why the speed of light is limited.
 The solution to this is found in the nature of the vacuum itself.
-Often termed ‘free space’, the vacuum is in face found to exhibit a magnetic and electrical resistance (impedance) to the propagation of a light wave.
-In this post we will provide a geometric model that explains the nature of this phenomena, in a simple to understand geometric way, that opens the door for a deeper understanding of the 4th dimensional universe.
+Often termed ‘free space’, the vacuum is in fact found to exhibit a magnetic and electrical resistance (impedance) to the propagation of a light wave.
+In this post we will provide a geometric model that explains the nature of this phenomenon, in a simple-to-understand geometric way, that opens the door for a deeper understanding of the 4th dimensional universe.

 What is a photon?

 The photon is often considered to be a massless particle of light.
 However, a more accurate description is a ‘wave packet’.
 These are called electromagnetic waves, as it consists of two elements.
 This gives rise to the two types of physical phenomena, electricity, and magnetism.
 Quantum physics generally considers light as existing in a dual state, both particle and wave.
 This leads to the idea that the observer collapses the wave into a particle, expressed in the double slit experiment.
 However, those who study light from the perspective of electromagnetism generally consider light as just a wave.
 This lends itself to two quite different views concerning the foundational construction of the universe.

 In both cases the wavelike nature of light is acknowledged.
 Yet the reasons as to why light is limited are often overlooked.
 In this article we will explain the reasons for the speed of light being constant, and in doing so reveal a slightly different picture of the universe than is current believed.